 WPC Pilot Example of Housing Support Alameda Alameda's housing transition service bundle included elements essential for enrollees' transition to attaining housing.
 Funds were used for security deposits, set-up fees for utilities or service access, first month utilities, furniture, moving costs, cleaning services prior to move-in, home modifications (e.g., A/C and/or heater), medically necessary services (e.g., hospital beds or lifts).
 Kern Kern initially sent housing referrals to the Kern Housing Authority (KHA), and by PY 4, the increasing volume of referrals resulted in an updated process wherein WPC staff conducted warm hand-offs with KHA.
 This allowed WPC staff to be involved with KHA in the process of scheduling, documentation assistance, and coordination of services for the enrollee.
 Marin Marin had a housing-based case management component where enrollees who were homeless or precariously housed were supported by a case manager who worked to secure and sustain housing while also promoting awareness and teaching strategies that reduced the likelihood of a return to homelessness in the future.
 Napa Napa provided training on housing rights (e.g., occupancy and eviction issues) for people with disabilities, families with children, and other classes protected in the Fair Housing Act.
 Placer Placer provided a housing services bundle for homeless or individuals at-risk-of homelessness that worked towards obtaining housing and developing daily living skills to remain stable in their new living situation.
 Services included housing assessments, developing an individualized housing support plan, assistance with the housing application, and identifying and securing available resources to assist with subsidizing rent.
 Riverside Riverside's housing bundle included financial assistance to provide money to landlords for up to a triple security deposit.
 Landlords were usually skeptical of providing housing to new probationers.
 Through the deposit, however, landlords were incentivized to provide housing to this population.
 San Benito (SCWPCC) San Benito provided financial assistance for credit repairs and/or criminal record expungement in order to better position enrollees for housing.
-Santa Cruz Santa Cruz enrollees met with WPC staff up to twice daily or weekly to address poor tenancy skills, which affected their ability to maintain stable, housing situations.
+Santa Cruz Santa Cruz enrollees met with WPC staff up to twice daily or weekly to address poor tenancy skills, which affected their ability to maintain stable, housing situations. ource: Whole Person Care Pilot Applications (n=25) 2016 and WPC Mid-Year and Appual Narrative Reports PY 2

 Source: Whole Person Care Pilot Applications (n=25), 2016 and WPC Mid-Year and Annual Narrative Reports, PY 2 (2017) - PY 6 (2021) and Follow-up Interviews with Lead Entity (LE) and Frontline Staff from PY 2 to PY 6.
+Note: SCWPCC is the Small County Whole Person Care Collaborative